elifcyildirim/patterns_in_road_accidents/README.md

 iii)	casualty dataset: 781716 rows × 18 columns.

-I combined the datasets using the accident index and the vehicle reference.
-Prior to any data wrangling, the merged dataset had the shape of 781716 rows × 80 columns.
+Exploratory analysis was condcuted on all data sets and the predictive models were built only on the dataset that is created by combining the accident and vehicle datasets using the accident index and the vehicle reference.

 <a id='section3'></a>
 ### Exploratory Data Analysis (EDA)